-Jim Gadwood has a diverse tax practice that spans many substantive areas, including federal tax accounting, transfer pricing, opportunity zones, the non-deductibility of fines and penalties, debt-versus-equity determinations, and earnings-stripping rules.
+Jim Gadwood has a diverse tax practice with specific focuses in federal tax accounting, tax controversy, and transfer pricing advocacy.
 He regularly assists clients with special industry tax issues—including automotive companies, investor-owned utilities, and investment funds—as well as high-net-worth individuals.
-Jim has significant expertise representing taxpayers in connection with IRS examinations, conferences with the IRS Independent Office of Appeals, and requests for advance pricing agreements, changes in accounting method, technical advice memoranda, and private letter rulings.
+Jim has significant expertise representing taxpayers in connection with IRS examinations, conferences with the IRS Independent Office of Appeals, Tax Court litigation, and requests for accounting method changes, technical advice memoranda, advance pricing agreements, and competent authority relief.
 He is admitted to the U.S. Tax Court where he has docketed and successfully resolved several cases on behalf of his clients.
 Jim also assists clients in submitting comments to Treasury and the IRS regarding recently enacted legislation, proposed regulations, and other administrative guidance.

-Jim has received various rankings and recognition, including from Best Lawyers in America and Legal 500, where clients described Jim as a lawyer that combines "knowledge and ability with outstanding customer service and interpersonal, financial, business, and commercial skills."
+Jim has received multiple rankings and recognitions, including from Best Lawyers in America and Legal 500, where clients described Jim as a lawyer that combines "knowledge and ability with outstanding customer service and interpersonal, financial, business, and commercial skills."
 He has been named a "Rising Star" multiple times by both New York Super Lawyers and Washington, DC Super Lawyers.

-In the transfer pricing space, Jim's representative matters have involved unilateral and bilateral advance pricing agreements, intercompany guarantee fees, and cost-sharing arrangements.
-He is currently working on an advance pricing agreement for a Global Top 10 company and negotiating one of the few multilateral advance pricing agreements to which the IRS has been a party.
+In the transfer pricing space, Jim's representative matters have involved unilateral and bilateral advance pricing agreements, competent authority requests, intercompany guarantee fees, and cost-sharing arrangements.
+He is currently working on an advance pricing agreement and competent authority proceeding for a Global Top 10 company and recently concluded one of the few multilateral advance pricing agreements to which the IRS has been a party.
 In 2021, International Tax Review named Jim a "Rising Star" in Americas Transfer Pricing.

-Jim is active in the American Bar Association Tax Section and served as a co-General Reporter at the 2019 IFA Congress in London where he presented a major research paper on global implementation of limitations on interest deductibility following the BEPS Action 4 Report.
+Jim is a member of the American Bar Association Tax Section and served as a co-General Reporter at the 2019 International Fiscal Association Congress in London where he presented a major research paper on global implementation of limitations on interest deductibility following the BEPS Action 4 Report.
 He also regularly presents at tax conferences hosted by the American Bar Association, Tax Executives Institute, and organizations focused on the public utility industry.

 - Obtained a full IRS concession of a cross-border debt-equity issue involving several billion dollars of proposed tax, penalties, and interest.